• Skip to primary navigation

 Jump to Recipe Print Recipe

-Closeup of chocolate chip cookies topped with pecans on a baking sheet.
+Several pecan chocolate chip cookies scattered on a baking sheet.

 For a time when I was a kid, we moved to live on my grandfather's farm in the deepest south of south Georgia.
 Our house was situated in the midst of a soybean field and we had a row of pecan (pronounced pee-can if you're from the south) trees in our front yard.
 When it was pecan season, my mom and I would go out everyday after work & school to pick up pecans to take to the shelling place in town - because when you're dealing in 5 gallons buckets of pecans, you don't crack them by hand.